spatialos/online-services/docs/deployment-pool/usage.md

 SPATIAL_REFRESH_TOKEN=[your refresh token] docker run gcr.io/[your project id]/deployment-pool --project [your spatial project] --launch-config [path to your launch config] --snapshot [path to your snapshot file] --minimum-ready-deployments [number of deployments]
 ```

-The refresh token is passed as an environment variable as it is a secret.
+The refresh token is passed as an environment variable as it is a secret and shouldn't be passed in plaintext.
+It is recommended to set the secret up from an external source, for example from a properly secured local file, then use `cat my-spatial-refresh-token` in the command above to avoid storing it in your command history.

 ## Deploying the Deployment Pool in the cloud

 As in the quickstart, we will need a kubernetes configuration file to run the Deployment Pool in our cluster.
 Update the included `deployment-pool.yaml` to replace `[your project id]` where required.

 As the Deployment Pool will be starting deployments, you will need to provide a launch configuration and a snapshot as local files in Kubernetes.
-We will use Kubernetes configmaps for this purpose.
+We will use Kubernetes configmaps for this purpose so the files can be mounted alongside a pod.

 ### Launch Configuration